nullp0interr/nullp0interr/README.md

 - h e l l o , f r i e n d.
+-
+...thats, lame
+-
-H e l l o , f r i e n d ...thats, lame may be I should give you a name?
+may be I should give you a name?